aya49/202105_sfu_cmpt_127/labs/02/README.md

 $ gcc p1funcs.c p1.c -o p1.o -Wall
 ```

-(the `-Wall` compiler option enables "all warnings" i.e. the compiler will warn you about potential problems)
+(the `-Wall` compiler option enables "all warnings" i.e. the compiler will warn you about potential problems; options like `-Wall` are added automatically in your Makefile!)

 For this to work, you will need to do the following: